Abandoned & Little-Known Airfields:

 Broward Field / Bradley Field, Fort Lauderdale, FL

-"Broward" Field, as depicted on the August 1947 Miami Sectional Chart (courtesy of Chris Kennedy).
+Broward Field, as depicted on the February 1947 Miami Sectional Chart.

-as it was not yet depicted on the 1945 Miami Sectional Chart (courtesy of John Voss).
+as it was not yet depicted on a 1940 aerial photo, the 1945 USGS topo map, or the August 1946 Miami Sectional Chart.

-It depicted a "Broward" Field as having a 3,000' unpaved runway.
+It depicted Broward Field as having a 3,000' unpaved runway.

 with a cluster of a few small buildings & hangars on the southeast corner of the field.

-A close-up from the 1949 USDA aerial photo of Broward Field
+A close-up from the 1949 USDA aerial photo (from the University of FL Smathers Libraries, courtesy of Chris Kennedy) showed at least 4 planes parked on Broward Field.

 The field was apparently renamed "Bradley" Field at some point between 1947-54,